Kentucky Thoroughbred Farm Experience Scholarship

 "Gerry’s ability to pass on his knowledge and teach others has helped so many of us and the scholarship is a fitting tribute to his legacy, I know he would be very proud.
 I will always be grateful that I can call Gerry both a mentor and friend."

-- Nick Cope, Stud Groom at Ballyphilip Stud
+- Nick Cope, Manager at Stanley Lodge Stud

 Gerry Dilger Equine Scholarship Foundation